kpdecker/linoleum/README.md

   Will create `watch:cover` task.

+  Accepts an option 3rd argument `options`, which may define:
+  - `setup`: Task that is called once prior to the first exec of the watched task.
+  - `onChange`: Called prior to exec with an array of the changes that occurred to trigger this cycle.

 ### linoleum/tasks/clean

 Defines the `clean` task which will remove all build and coverage output from the project.